CM RELOCATION

 • Repatriation planning: Discuss how your role abroad fits into your long-term career trajectory with your employer.

-9. Common Mistakes Professionals Make When Moving Abroad
+9. Common Mistakes Professionals Make When Moving Abroad for Work

 2. Neglecting financial planning: Underestimating living costs or transfer fees.